Triumph (band): The Sport of Kings, Surveillance and split with Rik Emmett (1986–1991)

 In 1987 the band attempted a return to their usual style with Surveillance.
 While Gil Moore and Mike Levine remained firmly planted in blues-rock, Rik Emmett took a more modern progressive turn, even involving Dixie Dregs and Kansas guitarist Steve Morse.
 They collaborated on a dual-guitar solo for Gil Moore's angst-ridden vocal on the Emmett/Santers-penned "Headed for Nowhere".
 The first single released to radio stations in Canada was "Let the Light Shine on Me", which did well on certain Canadian rock stations, such as reaching number 1 at Q107 in Toronto (as the lead one or two singles on most Triumph albums since 1979 had) while reaching No. 61 on the Canadian singles chart.
 It did not chart in the US.
-The first single released to radio stations in the US, "Long Time Gone", reached number 23 on the Top Rock Tracks chart; the song did not chart in Canada.
-A video was released for the single "Never Say Never", but the song was not able to chart on the Top Rock Tracks chart or on the Canadian Singles chart.
+The first single released to radio stations in the US, "Long Time Gone", reached number 23 on the Top Rock Tracks chart but the song did not chart in Canada.
+A video was released for the single "Never Say Never", but the song did not chart on the Top Rock Tracks chart or on the Canadian Singles chart.

 The 1988 tour, during which the band members experienced growing disharmony over business decisions and artistic direction, ended with a September 3 show on the Kingswood stage at Canada's Wonderland.
-Later that year Emmett left Triumph and began a solo career; the three didn't perform together again for many years.
+Later that year Emmett left Triumph and began a solo career; the three did not perform together again for many years.
 Emmett's first album, Absolutely, yielded four hits in Canada.
 Meanwhile, Triumph released 1989's Classics as their obligatory fifth album owed to MCA Records.